rabbitmq/rabbitmq-server/deps/rabbitmq_stomp/DESIGN.md

 This document outlines proposed changes to the way in which the STOMP adapter handles destinations and routing.

+IMPORTANT: Support for all existing custom headers will be removed.

 ## Destinations

 In the current STOMP adapter, much of the destination configuration is handled by custom headers, including `routing_key` and `exchange`.